lianestellet/expense-reports/README.md

-# expense-reports
+# We Spending
-Project for roommates that share expenses
+Project for buddies to share expenses and manage payments